Women's sports in the United States: Baseball

 All-American Girls Professional Baseball League members performing calisthenics in Opa-locka, Florida, on April 22, 1948.
 The different baseball clubs are (L-R): Fort Wayne Daisies (partially visible), Chicago Colleens, Rockford Peaches, South Bend Blue Sox, Springfield Sallies and Peoria Redwings.

 With the entry of the United States into World War II, several major league baseball executives started a new professional league with female players in order to maintain baseball in the public eye while the majority of able men were away.
 The founders included Philip K. Wrigley, Branch Rickey, and Paul V. Harper.
 They feared that Major League Baseball might even temporarily cease due to the war because of the loss of talent, as well as restrictions on team travel due to gasoline rationing.

 Since many men were on the battlefield during the Second World War, the All-American Girls Professional Baseball League (AAGPBL), in place of Major League Baseball, was created in 1943 to provide entertainment for people exhausted by the war.
 It was such a success that the number of people who attended women's baseball games reached almost 1 million in 1948.
 Yet, when the war ended and Major League Baseball players came back home, female baseball players were obliged to fill the role of a housewife at home.
 AAGPBL lost its audience, struggled with finances, and ceased to exist in 1954.
 The National Girls Baseball League operated in the same era (1944–1954), drawing 500,000 in some seasons.

 Forty years later, in 1994, a businessman in Atlanta struck a $3 million sponsorship deal with Coors and formed a women's professional baseball team called the Colorado Silver Bullets.
 About 20 members were selected from 1,300 baseball players nationwide for the team.
 The Bullets played games with both men's semiprofessional teams and regional teams.
 After the birth of the Ladies League Baseball in 1997, it included four teams.
 The Bullets fought with them.

 The Ladies League Baseball changed its name to the Ladies Pro Baseball and added two teams into the league in 1998.
 However, after the first month, the league was suspended due to the financial difficulties of its sponsors.
 The Bullets folded in 1998 after Coors terminated its contract.

+The Women's Professional Baseball League (WPBL) was established in 2024.
+Play is due to commence August 2026.
+The names of the initial four WPBL teams were announced in July 2026 and consist of the Boston Hunters, the Los Angeles Queens, the New York Heights and the San Francisco Firebells.